 By Fran Slusarz About a million years ago, I remember hearing that the Star Wars epic was meant to track the rise and fall of the Roman empire.
 It starts as a republic, becomes an empire as its boundaries grow and power is consolidated, becomes corrupt because power...

 By Fran Slusarz It always surprises people when they learn that they really don’t have a right to say whatever they want at work or outside work.
 We all have rights to free speech under the First Amendment, but what that means is often misunderstood.
 Everyone’s heard,...

-By Mark Carey and Fran Slusarz, The Supreme Court just issued a ground-breaking Bostock decision making it unlawful for employers to discriminate on the basis of a person’s sexuality or gender identity.
-About half the states already had laws protecting LGBTQ...
+By Mark Carey and Fran Slusarz, Supreme Court Says Sex Discrimination Includes Homosexuality and Transgender Status: The Supreme Court just issued a ground-breaking Bostock decision making it unlawful for employers to discriminate on the basis of a person’s sexuality...

-By Fran Slusarz, Last week, or 347 news cycles ago, I wrote that the post-COVID workplace will not be as bad as we feared.
+By Fran Slusarz, The Workplace of Tomorrow II: Dystopia Rising: Last week, or 347 news cycles ago, I wrote that the post-COVID workplace will not be as bad as we feared.
 Most employers will do the right thing and provide a safe workplace for their employees.
-We may not have jetpacks, but the country would find its...
+We may...

-By Fran Slusarz, Mid-century was the golden age of futurism and if you are of a certain (ahem) age, you spent far too many hours on Saturday morning watching cartoons about The World of Tomorrow.
-Flying cars and jet packs featured prominently, along with voice...
+By Fran Slusarz, The Workplace of Tomorrow: Not as Silly as They Predicted, Not as Bad as You Fear: Mid-century was the golden age of futurism and if you are of a certain (ahem) age, you spent far too many hours on Saturday morning watching cartoons about The World of...

 Watch Out for Parasitic Layoffs: Companies are Dropping Headcount to Boost the Bottom Line While No One’s Paying Attention